gkomba/so_long/README.md

 make
 ```

-4 - Run the game and enjoy it
+4 - Run the game and enjoy it🏆
 ```bash
 so_long maps/maps2.ber
 ```